-Renters insurance is relatively inexpensive at around $15 per month, but its value can significantly outweigh its monthly cost in the event of a claim.
+Renters insurance is relatively inexpensive at around $15 per month on average, but its value can significantly outweigh its monthly cost in the event of a claim.

 In addition to replacing your personal belongings, renters insurance also offers coverage for incidents that affect your guests.
 Perhaps a guest slips at your residence, sustaining an injury.
 In this case, renters insurance could help pay for their medical costs.
 If the injury results in legal action, renters insurance could also help pay legal fees.
 Insurers commonly offer coverage for relocation and food if your rental becomes temporarily uninhabitable due to a covered claim.

 Add-ons are generally available for your renters insurance policy as well to help provide more robust coverage.
 For example, if you need extra coverage for your jewelry or other high-value items, you may be able to add additional coverage on top of your standard renters coverage.